 The problem with the prevailing rate of interest is that it is divorced from the natural rate that occurs when the supply of, and demand for, loanable funds is allowed to clear by itself.
 It invariably leads to excess supply of credit and fuels economic instability via an exacerbated business cycle.

-John Maynard Keynes presents an alternative model of interest rates in his Liquidity Preference Theory.
+John Maynard Keynes presents his alternative model of interest rates in his Liquidity Preference Theory.
 The key difference in this model is that Keynes completely severs the link between saving/investment and interest rates by insisting that only the supply and demand for money influences the interest rate (and the banks can create the supply, hence the broken link with saving).

 In the 1930s, Bertil Ohlin, a major contributor to the development of the Loanable Funds Theory along with his colleague Dennis Robertson, responded to Keynes’ criticisms with a challenge for him to use his liquidity preference theory to explain how businesses obtain funds for planned investments.